thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

-#### grpc-client-one
+### grpc-client-one

-Below is the code snippet of the client code
+Code snippet below are client side code.

-OrderClientConfig.java - This client stub is created using ManagedChannelBuilder which sets custom configuration in this case retryPolicy, etc.
-The bean will be registered in the Spring context when the client starts.
+OrderClientConfig.java - This class actually creates the blocking client with the stub, the `ManagedChannelBuilder` is used set custom client configuration like retryPolicy, etc. This class is defined as configuration and the bean will be registered in the Spring context when the client starts.

 ```java
 @Configuration